data center topology

 VXLAN: stability over Layer 3 core

 Network virtualization plays a vital role in the data center.
-Technologies like VXLAN attempt to move the control plane from the core to the edge and stabilize the core to have only a handful of addresses for each ToR switch.
+Technologies like VXLAN attempt to move the control plane from the core to the edge and stabilize the core so that it only has a handful of addresses for each ToR switch.
 The following diagram shows the ACI networks with VXLAN as the overlay that operates over a spine leaf architecture.

 Layer 2 and 3 traffic is mapped to VXLAN VNIs that run over a Layer 3 core.
 The Bridge Domain is for layer 2, and the VRF is for layer 3 traffic.
 Now, we have the separation of layer 2 and 3 traffic based on the VNI in the VXLAN header.

-So, one of the first notable differences between VXLAN vs VLAN was scale.
+One of the first notable differences between VXLAN and VLAN was scale.
 VLAN has a 12-bit identifier called VID, while VXLAN has a 24-bit identifier called a VID network identifier.
 This means that with VLAN, you can create only 4094 networks over ethernet, while with VXLAN, you can create up to 16 million.

 ACI network